Ally27/Horiseon-Refactor-/README.md

 ## Description

-With the motivation to gain more users, Horiseon now welcomes a more diverse user to its web application with its new improvements.
+With the motivation to improve user experience, Horiseon now welcomes a more diverse user to its web application with its new improvements.
-Horiseon is optimized for a better accessability experience.
+Horiseon is now optimized for a better accessability experience.

 ## Whats New
-- Adjustments to accessability standards
+- Adjustments to accessability standards.
-- Updated elements
+- Updated elements.
-- Image resizing
+- Image resizing.
-- Improved functionality on web application
+- Improved functionality.

 ## License